django/dsf-working-groups/active/code-of-conduct.md

 Membership is open to volunteers.
 To volunteer to join the working group, email `conduct@djangoproject.com` and express your interest.

 Membership is self-managed: volunteers are screened and inducted by the current WG membership.
-The membership likewise elects its own chair (via 50%+ voting).
+The membership also elects its own chair (via a 50%+1 vote).
 See https://github.com/django/code-of-conduct/blob/main/membership.md for more details.

-The DSF President is always a member of the CoC WG, and its board liaison.
+The DSF President is always a member of the CoC WG and its board liaison.

-The Online Communities WG Liason is a voting member of this working group that is chosen by the OCWG from their members.
+The Online Communities WG (OCWG) appoints their own Liaison.

 ## Budget